bobyrawat23/Netflix-Data-Analysis/README.md

 # Data Cleaning

 We are going to:
-1. Treat theNulls
+1. Treat the Nulls
-2. Treat theduplicates
+2. Treat the duplicates
-3.Populatemissingrows
-4.Dropunneededcolumns
-5.Splitcolumns
-Extra steps and more explanation on the process will be explained through the code comments.
+3. Populate missing rows
+4. Drop unneeded columns
+5. Split columns